MicrosoftDocs/windows-dev-docs/hub/powertoys/registry-preview.md

 ## How to use

-After opening Windows Registry file, file content is shown on the left side of the **Registry Preview**.
-By default, file content is read-only.
-This can be changed by unchecking `Read only` checkbox bellow the file content.
-When `Read only` checkbox is unchecked, file content can be changed manually.
+After opening Windows Registry file, file content is shown on the left side of the **Registry Preview** and this content can be updated at any time.

 Visual tree representation of the registry keys listed in the file is shown in top-right area of the **Registry Preview** window.
 Visual tree will be automatically updated on file content change inside the app.
 By clicking on specific registri key in visual tree, registry values will be shown in bottom-right are of the app.